thegetty/quire-docs/content/home.md

 </div>

-Quire is a modern, multiformat publishing tool designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web, from a single set of plain text files.
+Quire is a modern, multiformat publishing tool designed to create books as authoritative and enduring as print, and as vibrant and feature-rich as the web from a single set of plain text files.
 All without paying a fee or setting up and maintaining a complicated server.

 *Created by [Getty](https://www.getty.edu), free to use.*